-An effort to use a fake, life-sized orca to scare off hundreds of sea lions crowding docks off the Oregon coast ended, at least temporarily, with the fiberglass creature belly-up.
-It was swamped by a passing ship.
+An effort to use a fake, life-sized orca to scare off hundreds of sea lions crowding docks off the Oregon coast ended, at least temporarily, with the fiberglass creature belly-up after it was swamped by a passing ship.

-Still, Port of Astoria Executive Director Jim Knight said the sea lions briefly "got deathly silent."
-That was when the orca sailed into view.
-And just before it started listing and tipped over.
+Still, Port of Astoria Executive Director Jim Knight said the sea lions briefly "got deathly silent" when the orca sailed into view.
+That was just before it started listing and tipped over.

 Sea lions have become a nuisance to Astoria and commercial fishermen.
-That's because they damage docks.
-They also prevent boaters from using the docks.
-And, the sea lions eat lots of salmon.
+That's because they damage docks and prevent boaters from using the docks.
+The sea lions also eat lots of salmon.

 Knight took the day's adventure in stride.
 He called it "a learning experience."